-Itemized deductions from adjusted gross income could be claimed for medical and dental expenses. certain taxes paid, interest paid, charitable contributions, casualty and theft losses, and miscellaneous deductions.
+Itemized deductions from adjusted gross income could be claimed for medical and dental expenses, certain taxes paid, interest paid, charitable contributions, casualty and theft losses, and miscellaneous deductions.
 Itemized deductions were claimed only if they exceeded the total standard deduction, with three exceptions.
 First, if a taxpayer was married and filing separately, and his or her spouse itemized deductions, the spouse was required to itemize as well.
-Second, taxpayers in several states were required to itemize deductions on their Federal tax returns if they wished to itemize on their State returns.
-Third, if a taxpayer benefited for alternative minimum tax purposes, they might itemize even though the standard deduction was larger.
+Second, taxpayers in several states were required to itemize deductions on their Federal tax returns if they wished to itemize on their Third, if a taxpayer benefited for State returns. alternative minimum tax purposes, they might itemize even though the standard deduction was larger.
 The total amount of itemized deductions was tabulated only from returns showing positive adjusted gross income.

-If a taxpayer had AGI in excess of \$126,600 (\$63,300 if married filing separately), his or her itemized deductions may have been limited.
+If a taxpayer had AGI in excess of \$132,950 (\$66,475 if married filing separately), his or her itemized deductions may have been limited.
 The limitation did not apply to the deductions for medical and dental expenses, investment interest expenses, casualty or theft losses, and gambling losses.
-To arrive at allowable itemized deductions, total itemized deductions were reduced by the smaller of: a) 80 percent of the non-exempt deductions, or b) 3 percent of the amount of AGI in excess of \$126,600 (\$63,300).
+To arrive at allowable itemized deductions, total itemized deductions were reduced by the smaller of: a) 3 percent of the amount of AGI in excess of \$132,950 (\$66,475) or b) 80 percent of the nonexempt deductions.
 Therefore, total itemized deductions is the sum of the separate deductions cited above, less the itemized deduction limitation.